Image optimization is one of the most underutilized aspects of SEO. However, this doesn’t have to be the case.

 And it’s a job that’s growing increasingly vital.

-Let’s look at what image SEO is, why it’s important, and what best practices you should use to make your websites more visible in image search results.
+Let’s look at what image SEO is, why it’s essential, and what best practices you should use to make your websites more visible in image search results.

 What Is Image SEO?